 P.J.
-O'Rourke is the best-selling author of 15 books including, Parliament of Whores, Give War a Chance, Eat the Rich and his most recent, Don't Vote — It Just Encourages the Bastards.
+O'Rourke is the best-selling author of 16 books including, Parliament of Whores, Give War a Chance, Eat the Rich, Don't Vote — It Just Encourages the Bastards and his most recent The Baby Boom.
 He has written for such diverse publications as Automobile, The Weekly Standard, House and Garden, Foreign Policy, The New York Times Book Review, Forbes FYI , Rolling Stone and the Atlantic Monthly.
 He's known as a hard-bitten, cigar-smoking conservative but, in fact, he bashes all political persuasions.
 He was Editor-in-Chief of the National Lampoon from 1978 to 1981 and international affairs correspondent for Rolling Stone from 1985 to 2001.
+His most recent book

 Charles P. Pierce writes the politics blog for esquire.com, and is a contributing writer to Esquire and a staff writer for Grantland.
 He has been a panelist on Wait, Wait since the show's launch in 1998.
 He began his professional career as a forest ranger for the Commonwealth of Massachusetts, where he learned how to retrieve disposable diapers from trees so the raccoons wouldn't choke to death on them.
 He is the author of four books; his latest, Idiot America: How Stupidity Became a Virtue in the Land of the Free, is now available in paperback.
 In it, surprisingly, he does not explain why people throw disposable diapers into trees in the first place.
 Some questions are beyond human understanding.